SLKone/staging/_sub-industries/consumer-goods-services.md

   - "Sustainability Focus: Integrating eco-friendly practices into operations and sourcing."
   - "Collaborative Partnership: Working closely with your team to deliver customized and impactful solutions."

-cta: "Ready to drive growth and innovation in your Consumer Goods & Services operations?
-Contact SLKone today to learn how our specialized services can enhance your product development and supply chain strategies."
+cta-title: "Ready to drive growth and innovation in your Consumer Goods & Services operations?"
+cta: "Contact SLKone today to learn how our specialized services can enhance your product development and supply chain strategies."
 icon: "fa-basket-shopping"
 color: "cinnabar"
+image: "/assets/images/backgrounds/consumer-goods-services.webp"
 ---